MarquisOgre/digiswap-document/products/syrup-pool/README.md

 ### **What are Syrup Pools?**

 Syrup Pools are the simplest way to earn free tokens on Digiswap.\
-Stake DGP, earn free tokens.
+Stake DIGIS, earn free tokens.
 It’s really that easy.

-Some special pools let you stake other tokens besides DGP, too!
+Some special pools let you stake other tokens besides DIGIS, too!

 ### **How can I use Syrup Pools?**